Meeting Time: March 28, 2023 at 9:00am PDT

 • 10229551577316495

-Mark Shaffer about 1 year ago
+Mark Shaffer over 1 year ago

 I'm writing in support for Agenda Item 3c) Adoption of an Ordinance Amending Sections 6.32.050 and 6.32.100 of the Mendocino County Code, which is sponsored by Supervisor Mulhern.
 This type of tax relief is crucial for the survival of the stakeholders who stepped forward on the front lines to be involved with our county cannabis licensing program.
 We have now seen many of these small businesses fail or come to the brink of shuttering.
 It is greatly appreciated that your consideration is to find a more reasonable pathway for a successful outcome to help stabilize the cannabis businesses that remain.